Fachi-r/go-crud/docs/bc.md

 3. The obligations of the loan beneficiary's Parents/Guardian and Guarantor are to ensure that:

-   (a) The Board is informed of the loan beneficiary's current address and occupation, and
+   (a) The Loans Board is informed of the loan beneficiary's current address and occupation, and

    (b) The loan beneficiary repays his/her loan.